 Honestly, if I didn’t have one, I’d never make any food that required dicing.

-- Lightly brown meat in a large skillet with onion, green pepper, and garlic.
+- Lightly brown meat in a large skillet with onion, green (or any other color) pepper, and garlic.
 Do not over stir, and leave meat in small pieces.

 - Drain grease.

-- Add tomatoes, beans, seasoning mix, Worcestershire sauce, and water.
+- Add tomatoes, beans, tomato sauce, seasoning mix, Worcestershire sauce, and water.

 - Cover with lid and let simmer for 30 minutes on low heat.

 - Calories – 265

 - Carbs – 21

 See that?
 This is a chili recipe under 300 calories.
 If you count calories (like me), this is something you can eat without feeling like you’ve eaten half your daily calories in one meal.
 Brilliant.

 If you want to try something truly amazing, make a peanut butter sandwich and dip it in the chili.
 I will spare you the instructions on how to make a peanut butter sandwich.